TuringLang/Bijectors.jl/README.md

 ## Implementing your own `Bijector`
 There's mainly two ways you can implement your own `Bijector`, and which way you choose mainly depends on the following question: are you bothered enough to manually implement `logabsdetjac`?
-If the answer is "Yup!", then you subtype from `Bijector`, if "Naaaah" then you subtype `ADBijector`.
+If the answer is "Yup!", then you subtype from `Bijector`, if "Naaaah" then you can just use one of the available AD frameworks in Julia to define it.

 ### `<:Bijector`
 Here's a simple example taken from the source code, the `Identity`: